mcgarrah/legendary_quick_quiz/README.md

 Added Dependabot to Github Project... to solve this to some extent.
 So the `requirements.txt` file tracks on newer versions of libraries and reports them back.

-## Hosting on Koyeb
+## Hosting on Digital Ocean

+[Legendary Quick Quiz](https://quiz.mcgarrah.org) is hosted on [Digital Ocean App Platform](https://www.digitalocean.com/) as the primary demo site.

+This continues the migration from **Ploomber** to **Koyeb** and now **Digital Ocean**.
+Ploomber was all stability issues forcing the move.
+Koyeb is a suspension without any recourse and no response beyond automated ones.
+It was not handled professionally even with them having my credit card and personal information.
+After this exchange, I would not recommend doing business with them with this recent interaction.
+Edouard if you want to discuss let me know.

-[Legendary Quick Quiz](https://plain-gaby-mcgarrah-a35e7264.koyeb.app/) is hosted on [Koyeb](https://www.koyeb.com/) as the primary demo site.
-Migrating from [Ploomber](https://ploomber.io/) exposed some issues in my setup and forced `gunicorn` which is a good thing.
+~~[Legendary Quick Quiz](https://plain-gaby-mcgarrah-a35e7264.koyeb.app/) is hosted on [Koyeb](https://www.koyeb.com/) as the primary demo site.~~ Migrating from [Ploomber](https://ploomber.io/) exposed some issues in my setup and forced `gunicorn` which is a good thing.
 I'm using their integration to Github but they also have a Github Actions method as well.
 This has improved uptime and reliability so far.

 Added the PostgreSQL database service option as well that is in their Hobby Plan (free tier).